 Seeing your child suffer from serious diseases is one of the hardest things for a mother to go through.
 For most parents, you only wish that you could exchange places with them.
 Now as school is starting back, you are preparing your child for that next level in life.
 As a mother, the pressure is put on you to make sure everything is prepared, and your child is ready.
 Part of that preparation is getting proper vaccinations.
-With the new strain of Meningitis B, you may have new questions and concerns on whether or not your child needs to get vaccinated.
+With the new strain of Meningitis B, you may have new questions and concerns about whether or not your child needs to get vaccinated.
 The most important thing is to do what is best for your child to prepare them for what life may bring.

-- Meningitis B is a fast growing Bacterial Infection
+- Meningitis B is a fast-growing Bacterial Infection

 - Nausea and Vomiting